rajendraarora16/twitter-bot/README.md

 A fun project which tweets 3000+ similar words in twitter.

-During my college session I created this project to have with my twitter account.
+During my college session I created this project to have fun with my twitter account.
 Somehow I found this in my machine and uploading here.
 Hope you will enjoy.

 **USAGE**